Sexual Bullying Disrupts Childhood

-However, AAB believes that the reasons they do this is to win a boyfriend or girlfriend and as a result of peer pressure to be cool.
+However, AAB believes that the reasons they do this is to win a boyfriend or girlfriend and because of peer pressure to be cool.

 Sexually Exploitative Bullying

 Child sexual exploitation has become linked with bullying in recent years because of widespread use of the internet.
 This type of sexual abuse involves someone who is abusing their power to place children in a compromising situation.
-This often begins with children receiving some form of gift, money or affection in return for performing sexual activities or allowing others to do the same.
+This often begins with children receiving some form of gift, money or affection.
+However, it is in return for performing sexual activities or allowing others to do the same.

-These are distinct from the normal boy meets girl type of situation in that the behaviour is targeted and deliberate.
-Vulnerable young people may be tricked into believing they’re in a proper relationship.
+These are distinct from the normal boy meets girl type of situation in that the exploiters deliberately target young vulnerable people.
+They trick them into believing they’re in a proper relationship.
 Often drugs and alcohol are involved.

-Because sexual exploitation of children by adults using grooming methods (i.e. relationship building for criminal reason) is often carried out over the internet, the methods used are similar to those employed in bullying.
-Serious crime offences are investigated by the police but lesser breaches of trust rely on the targets coping techniques similar to those employed in cyberbullying cases.
+Because sexual exploitation of children by adults using grooming methods (i.e. relationship building for criminal reason) often involves the internet, the methods are like those employed in bullying.
+While the police investigate the more serious offences, others slip through.
+Therefore, as in cyberbullying, victims must rely on coping techniques similar to those used in countering cyberbullying.

 Sexual Grooming Online